Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 1: Preheat oven to 425°F (218°C).
-Prepare a rimmed baking sheet with cooking spray or butter.
+Step 1: Preheat oven to 425°F (218°C) and prepare a rimmed baking sheet with cooking spray or butter.
 Then, mash the bananas in a large mixing bowl.

 Step 2: Add the remaining ingredients to the mashed bananas and whisk to combine, careful not to over-mix.

-Step 3: Pour the batter into the prepared baking sheet and spread it to the edges with a silicone spatula.
+Step 3: Pour the batter into the prepared baking sheet and spread it evenly to the edges using a silicone spatula.

-Step 4: Bake the pancakes for 10-15 minutes until the surface is dry and the edges turn golden brown.
+Step 4: Bake the pancakes for 10–15 minutes until the top looks set and the edges turn light golden brown.
+Remove the pancakes and set them aside to cool, then slice them into individual squares.

 Expert Tips

-• Prioritize extra ripe bananas.
-Mash the bananas with a fork before including them in the batter.
-If you don’t have overripe bananas but want to make the recipe, preheat the oven to 250°F (121°C).
-Place the bananas (peel and all) on a rimmed baking sheet and bake them for 30-40 minutes until they darken.
-Let the bananas cool before adding them to the batter.
+• Choose extra ripe bananas.
+The riper the bananas, the sweeter and more flavorful your pancakes will be.
+Mash them well with a fork before adding them to the batter.
+If your bananas aren’t ripe yet, you can speed things up: preheat the oven to 250°F (121°C), place the bananas (peel and all) on a rimmed baking sheet, and bake for 30–40 minutes until the skins darken.
+Let them cool before mashing.

 • Don’t over-mix the batter.
-Mix the pancake batter until the ingredients combine, then stop.
-Overmixing will make the pancakes dense and less fluffy.
+Stir just until the ingredients are combined, then stop.
+Overmixing can make the pancakes dense.

 • Rotate the pan.
-Rotate the sheet pan every 5 minutes for even cooking, especially if you have hot spots in your oven (most of us do).
+Turn the sheet pan halfway through baking (or about every 5 minutes) to ensure even cooking, especially if you know your oven has hot spots.

-If you enjoy banana pancakes, try more pancake recipes!
+Once you make these Kodiak banana pancakes, try more pancake recipes!

 Serving Suggestions